The Guide to Tulum Ruins

 The official website from the Mexican government is INAH for all historical sites.
 They list prices and details for visiting each of the archeological sites.
 However, they are sometimes not up-to-date and prices change frequently.

-If you want to take video cameras or professional equipment there is another ticket for these of 45 pesos.
+If you want to take video cameras or professional equipment check the INAH website for details.
 No drones are allowed into the ruins or flying nearby.

 Hours of the Tulum ruins